AmbiqAI/neuralSPOT/docs/index.md

 ---

-NeuralSPOT is a full-featured AI SDK and toolkit optimized for Ambiqs's Apollo family of ultra-low-power SoCs.
+neuralSPOT is a full-featured AI SDK and toolkit optimized for Ambiqs's Apollo family of ultra-low-power SoCs.
 It is open-source, real-time, and OS-agnostic.
 It was designed with Tensorflow Lite for Microcontrollers in mind, but works with any AI runtime.

-NeuralSPOT is designed to help embedded AI developers in 3 important ways:
+neuralSPOT is designed to help embedded AI developers in 3 important ways:

 1. **Initial development and fine-tuning of their AI model**: neuralSPOT offers tools to rapidly [characterize the performance and size](From%20TF%20to%20EVB%20-%20testing,%20profiling,%20and%20deploying%20AI%20models.md) of a TFLite model on Ambiq processors.
 2. **Rapid AI feature prototyping**: neuralSPOT's library of easy to use drivers, feature extractors, helper functions, and communication mechanisms accelerate the development of stand-alone AI feature applications to test the model in real-world situations with real-world data and latencies.
 3. **AI model library export**: once an AI model has been developed and refined via prototyping, neuralSPOT allows one-click deployment of a static library implementing the AI model, suitable to linking into larger embedded applications.

-NeuralSPOT wraps an AI-centric API around AmbiqSuite SDK (Ambiq's hardware abstraction layer) to ease common tasks such as sensing, computing features from the sensor data, performance profiling, and controlling Ambiq's many on-board peripherals.
+neuralSPOT wraps an AI-centric API around AmbiqSuite SDK (Ambiq's hardware abstraction layer) to ease common tasks such as sensing, computing features from the sensor data, performance profiling, and controlling Ambiq's many on-board peripherals.

 <p align="center">
 <img src="images/hard-stuff.png" alt="neuralspot helps with the hard stuff" style="width:75%;" align=center />